vivek9142/TypeScript_CrashCourse/05-Generics/readme.md

 ## Generics

 In this section,we have illustrated the Generics.
-TS implementation of Generices concepts i.e, Generics Function & classes,Constraints, Special Typescript Types is explained in brief.
+TS implementation of Generics concepts i.e, Generics Function & classes,Constraints, Special Typescript Types is explained in brief.

 ### Concepts Locating Directories